 Healthy Schools Campaign is an independent nonprofit built upon the common-sense belief that every child deserves a healthy school.
 Through community engagement, political advocacy and education programs, we work together with parents, teachers, administrators and policy makers to change schools for the better.
 Our work focuses on individual schools as well as district, state and national change.
 Our programs focus on the many aspects of the school environment, including nutrition, school design, indoor air quality, physical activity, wellness and green cleaning practices.
 By making schools healthier, we can improve children’s health, well-being and readiness to succeed—for life.
 Learn more at healthyschoolscampaign.org.

 ABOUT GREEN SEAL

-Green Seal® is a global nonprofit organization with a mission to transform the economy for a healthier, greener world.
+Green Seal® is a global nonprofit organization with a mission to protect human health and the environment by accelerating the adoption of products that are safer and more sustainable.
 Since 1989, Green Seal has applied rigorous standards for health, environmental sustainability, and product performance to its certification programs to empower better purchasing decisions.
 Green Seal has certified thousands of products, services, and spaces from hundreds of leading companies and is specified by countless schools, government agencies, businesses, and institutions.
 Today, the Green Seal certification mark is a universal symbol that a product or service meets a high benchmark of health and environmental leadership.
-Visit greenseal.org or connect with Green Seal on Facebook, Twitter, and LinkedIn.
+Visit greenseal.org or connect with Green Seal on X and LinkedIn.